MrOrnithorynque/ShellChat/README.md

 # How to use :
 If you are on Linux follow the instructions bellow.
+>note that if you don't want to install all the dependencies you can follow the Windows docker part.
 - Build the project
   ```bash
   make